box-id/ecto_predicates/README.md

 `Predicates.PredicateConverter` converts rich JSON-based predicates into ecto queries.
 It is aware of an ecto model's fields and associations to achieve powerful querying capabilities in a data-driven manner.

-The usecase of this library is to give clients a lot of power to define the expected set of results from an operation.
+The use case of this library is to give users the power to define an expected set of results from an operation.

 ## Introduction